Best stereo amplifiers 2022: Welcome to What Hi-Fi?'s round-up of the best stereo amplifiers you can buy in 2022.

-The new Marantz PM6007 takes the winning formula of the Marantz PM6006 UK Edition, (a former What Hi-Fi?
-Award winner) and manages to squeeze even more performance out of it.
+The Marantz PM6007 takes the winning formula of the Marantz PM6006 UK Edition, a former What Hi-Fi?
+Award winner, and manages to squeeze even more performance out of it.
+The result: another award winner!

 Let's get the negatives out of the way first, though.
-There's no USB input or Bluetooth connectivity, which some users might demand but apart from this, the PM6007 is pretty much faultless.
+There's no USB input or Bluetooth connectivity, which some users might demand, but that aside the PM6007 is pretty much faultless.

 The PM6007 boasts trademark Marantz styling and is a solidly built, nicely-finished integrated amplifier with traditional hi-fi appeal.